micro-community/development/roadmap.md

 - [x] Dogfood by writing services or a complete end-to-end service
 - [x] Consolidate learnings into roadmap and bug-feature list
 - [x] Develop the network to allow connectivity from anywhere
-- [ ] Enable sharing of services and discovery
+- [x] Enable sharing of services and discovery
+- [ ] Running services on the platform
 - [ ] Tokenized access control
 - [ ] Introduce invite-only service to community